pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 12. Here the NarraFirma user is reflecting on the entire project, to learn from it and to keep good records for the future.

 == Changelog ==

+= 1.2.6 =

+Changed: Perspectives in catalysis report are now sorted by their vertical position in the clustering space
+Changed: Reduced number of debug messages in CSV pre-import check, to prevent error messages from being pushed out by sheer volume of messages on large data sets
+Fixed: Bug where zero scale values were not being displayed on histograms (we apologize for never having noticed this before)

 = 1.2.5 =